google/goexpect/README.md

 ### Verbose

 The Verbose option is used to turn on/off verbose logging for Expect/Send statements.
-This option can be very usefull when troubleshooting workflows since it will og every interaction with the device.
+This option can be very useful when troubleshooting workflows since it will log every interaction with the device.

+### VerboseWriter

+The VerboseWriter option can be used to change where the verbose session logs are written.
+Using this option will start writing verbose output to the provided io.Writer instead of the glog default.

+See the ExampleVerbose code for an example of how to use this.

 ### NoCheck